The King of Fighters '94: Development

-Kuwasashi expressed pressure about creating a young lead who would clash with veteran fighters but still thought it would beneficial for sales.
-After several discussions, the staff decided to creat the new hero Kyo Kusanagi with the idea of a more realistic fighter than the ones seen in other fighting games due to his younger age, relationships and stylish clothes.
-Designers wanted a new, "snazzy" lead character who would easily fight Fatal Fury and Art of Fighting characters: Kyo Kusanagi.
-Masahiro Nonaka was inspired by the late musician Yutaka Ozaki when voicing Kyo in order to give him an appealing personality despite initial doubts.
-Fellow Japanese character Benimaru Nikaido was also meant to contrast common fighting game characters like Liu Kang from Mortal Kombat or Sagat from Street Fighter by giving him a more slender look.
-The boss character, Rugal Bernstein, was developed to be "the mightiest (most violent) and most evil boss character ever".
-The game was developed to have a "Fugitive Team" composed of Chang, Choi, and an unknown criminal, but Kim Kaphwan was placed in their team.
-The English Team was composed of King from Art of Fighting along with Billy Kane and Big Bear from the first and second Fatal Fury games.
-Designers had several problems with Big Bear concerning capacity and the Art of Fighting staff insisted on adding Yuri Sakazaki to KOF.
-Yuri replaced Billy Kane, and later Mai Shiranui took Big Bear's place to form the England Team (later known as Women Fighters in the following games).
+Kuwasashi expressed early concerns about introducing a young lead character who might clash with the established veteran fighters, but ultimately believed it would benefit sales.
+After several discussions, the staff finalized the creation of the new hero, Kyo Kusanagi.
+They focused on designing him to be a more realistic and relatable character than those seen in other fighting games, emphasizing his youth, personal relationships, and stylish clothing.
+The designers wanted a "snazzy" lead who could hold his own against popular characters from Fatal Fury and Art of Fighting.
+Voice actor Masahiro Nonaka drew inspiration from the late musician Yutaka Ozaki when recording Kyo's dialogue, giving the character a distinct and appealing personality despite initial reservations.
+Fellow Team Japan member Benimaru Nikaido was designed to contrast visually with muscular fighting game staples like Liu Kang from Mortal Kombat and Sagat from Street Fighter by sporting a slender, model-like appearance.
+The boss character, Rugal Bernstein, was developed with the explicit goal of creating "the mightiest (most violent) and most evil boss character ever".
+Initially, the developers planned a "Fugitive Team" consisting of Chang, Choi, and an unknown criminal, but Kim Kaphwan was ultimately added to lead them instead.
+The English Team originally consisted of King from Art of Fighting alongside Billy Kane and Big Bear from the Fatal Fury series.
+However, memory capacity issues regarding Big Bear, combined with pressure from the Art of Fighting development staff to include Yuri Sakazaki, led to changes.
+Yuri ultimately replaced Billy Kane, and Mai Shiranui took Big Bear's spot, forming the English Team (which was renamed the Women Fighters Team in subsequent games).

-Most of the characters from other games were meant to have some of their moves changed or removed in order to balance them with KOF's new characters.
-However, designers focused on adjusting the imbalance of certain characters without removing any move.
-In the end, creators of the series noted that the Art of Fighting characters were the strongest ones in the game.
-Nevertheless, other characters such as Terry and Andy Bogard became the ones who got the designers' utmost attention and were given new moves.
-There was also a careful approach when designing the background stages with the Japanese stage being based on the developers' area where they created the game.
-Tanabe and his team worked to properly balance the cast through trial-and-error although they intentionally made Heidern one of the most overpowered characters.
-Though the team found freedom with the Neo Geo hardware, ports had it difficult to have the same quality.
-The game was popular in general because most of the team was composed of relatively young people and the Sony PlayStation and Sega Saturn ports were popular.
-However, they received negative response for bland stages and characters.
-Despite early negative response, Kuwasashi and his staff were surprised by the popularity the video game got, most notably becoming the winner of a Gamest award involving fighting games.
+Initially, the developers planned to alter or remove moves from established characters to balance them against the new fighters.
+Ultimately, however, they chose to focus on balancing the gameplay without sacrificing any of the characters' signature techniques.
+Series creators have noted that the Art of Fighting characters ended up being some of the strongest in the game.
+Nevertheless, characters like Terry and Andy Bogard received significant attention from the designers and were given entirely new moves.
+The development team also took a careful approach to designing the background stages; the Japanese stage, for example, was modeled after the developers' own office environment.
+Tanabe and his team balanced the large cast through extensive trial-and-error, though they intentionally designed Heidern to be one of the most overpowered characters.
+While the team enjoyed significant creative freedom with the Neo Geo hardware, maintaining that quality when porting the game to other platforms proved difficult.
+The PlayStation and Sega Saturn ports were commercially successful, but drew criticism for their bland stages and compromised character animations.
+Despite these technical hurdles, Kuwasashi and his staff were surprised by the game's overall popularity, which was cemented when KOF '94 won a major fighting game award from Gamest magazine.